-Since before the adoption of the European Union Timber Regulation ((EU) No 955/2010) Hanson Plywood have adhered to the Timber Trade Federation’s Responsible Purchasing Policy© (RPP).
-The RPP offers a strong foundation on which to build a robust Due Diligence System (DDS) to ensure compliance with the EUTR.
-This guarantees that all our imported timber related products are sourced in line with the applicable legislation of the country of origin and from suppliers and forest management units that have the longevity of the forests and their ecosystems in mind.
+Since before the adoption of the European Union Timber Regulation ((EU) No 955/2010), Hanson Plywood have adhered to the Timber Trade Federation’s (now TDUK) Responsible Purchasing Policy© (RPP).
+The RPP offers a strong foundation on which to build a robust Due Diligence System to ensure compliance with the UKTR.
+This guarantees that all our imported timber-related products are sourced in line with the applicable legislation of the country of origin and from suppliers and forest management units that have the longevity of the forests and their ecosystems in mind.

 Since the UK’s departure from the European Union, the same system has now been expanded to ensure our compliance with the UK Timber Regulation (UKTR) with the main difference being that the scope of our due diligence system focusses more intently on all non-UK purchases as opposed to all non-EU products as it was under the EUTR.